-1 Over view and scope 1 1.1 Over view 1 1.2 Scop oe 2 2 Crite eria fo or reporting discontinued operations 3 2.1 erion 1: component of an entity 2.
-1.1 Measurement of a component of an entity 4 2.2 Crite erion 2: held-for-sale criteria (updated April 2021) 5 2.
-2.1 Disposed of by sale or other than by sale 12 2.3 Crite erion 3: strategic shift 13 2.4 Illust rations 14 2.5 New ly acquired businesses and nonprofit activities 2.
-5.1 Held for sale criteria for a newly acquired business or nonprofit activity 2.6 nges to a plan of sale 18 2.7 ngle disposal plan involving multiple components disposed of over time 4.0 ed April 2020) 3 • - gand disclosure 3.1 • orting discontinued operations 1.1 Intercompany transactions that occur before disposal (added April 2021) 3.2 - stments to amounts previously reported in discontinued operations 2.1 Classification and disclosure of contingencies relating to discontinued operations 3.3 cation of interest and overhead to discontinued operations (updated April 2021) 3.4 3.5 ognition of outside basis differences of subsidiaries classified as discontinued operations losure .5.1 Disclosures required for all types of discontinued operations 5.2 Disclosures required for a discontinued operation (excluding equity 31 ٥.
-J.L method investments) 33 3.
-5.3 Disclosures required for a discontinued operation comprising an equity method investment 36 3.
-5.4 Disclosures for individually significant disposals that do not qualify for reporting as a discontinued operation 3.6 Entit ies that file for bankruptcy 38 Α Abbı reviat ions used in this publication A-1 В Glos sary.
-B-1 С Inde x of A ASC references in this publication C-1 D disclosures for a discontinued operation - flowchart (added April 2020) E of important changes • used operations (hefore the adention of ASU 2014-08) (added April 2020)
+1 Over view and scope 1 1.1 Ove rview 1 1.2 Scop oe 2 2 Crite eria fo or reporting discontinued operations 3 2.1 Criterion 1: component of an entity (updated July 2023) 2.
+1.1 Measurement of a component of an entity 2.2 Crite erion 2: held-for-sale criteria 2.
+2.1 Disposed of by sale or other than by sale 2.3 erion 3: strategic shift that has (or will have) a major effect ("strategic shift") lated July 2023) 2.4 Illus trations 15 2.5 New ly acquired businesses and nonprofit activities 18 2.
+5.1 Held-for-sale criteria for a newly acquired business or nonprofit activity 19 2.6 Chai nges to a plan of sale 20 2.7 A sir ngle disposal plan involving multiple components disposed of over time 20 3 Repo orting gand disclosure 22 3.1 Repo orting discontinued operations 22 3.
+1.1 Intercompany transactions that occur before disposal 25 3.
+1.2 Earnings per share (added July 2023) 3.
+1.3 An enacted change in tax laws or rates (added July 2023) 27 3.
+1.4 Exit or disposal cost obligations (added July 2023) 3.
+1.5 Postretirement settlements and curtailments (added July 2023) 27 3.
+1.6 Transition services agreement (added July 2023) 27 3.2 Adju stments to amounts previously reported in discontinued operations 2.1 Classification and disclosure of contingencies relating to discontinued operations 3.3 cation of interest and overhead to discontinued operations 30 3.4 ognition of outside basis differences of subsidiaries classified as held-for- or disposed of (updated July 2023) 3.5 losure (updated May 2022) 5.1 Disclosures required for all types of discontinued operations 34 3.
+5.2 Disclosures required for a discontinued operation (excluding equity method investments) 36 2 5 2 Disclosures required for a discontinued operation comprising an equity 50 3.5.3 method investment 38 3.5.4 Disclosures for individually significant disposals that do not qualify for reporting as a discontinued operation 39 3.6 Entit ties that file for bankruptcy 3.7 ment reporting (added July 2023) 3.8 - entation of discontinued operations in predecessor financial statements (add ed July 2023) 41

+Α Abbreviations used in this publication A-1 Glossary С Index of ASC references in this publication C-1 D Required disclosures for a discontinued operation - flowchart D-1 Ε Summary of important changes E-1 F Discontinued operations (before the adoption of ASU 2014-08) F-1